What Is A Publish Date?

 How Does The System Allow The Publish Date To Work With The Blog Feature?

 The "Publish" functionality works exclusively with the "Blog" feature.
 The system uses the same variable as "events" and "classifieds".
 All three forms use "post_status", however the functionality is quite different.
-For "Events" and "Classifieds", the "post_status" variable will publish the post on your website immediately regardless of the date selected.
+For "Events" and "Classifieds", the "post_status" variable will publish the post on the website immediately regardless of the date selected.

 This is how that variable looks like on the front end for events and classifieds: